Armenian Catholic Eparchy of Kharput

 The Armenian Catholic Eparchy of Kharput was a modern eparchy (Eastern Catholic diocese) and remains a titular see of the Armenian Catholic Church (sui iuris (Armenian Rite in Armenian language).
+Its seat was in Harpoot, Ottoman Empire, near present-day Elazığ, Turkey.

 History

 It was created on 1 May 1850, on territory in Turkey previously without proper Ordinary of the particular church.